pawelgepner/Heron-Square-Root-Function/README.md

 # FLOATING POINT SQUARE ROOT FUNCTIONS

-In this repository, you can find all code examples used in an article published in Signal Processing (Elsevier):
+In this repository, you can find all code examples used in an article published in Numerical Algorithms(Springer):

-*"Software algorithms for computing floating point square root"*
+*"Fast and accurate approximation algorithms for computing floating point square root"*

 **By:**